Partition equilibrium: Partition equilibrium chromatography

 Partition equilibrium chromatography is a type of chromatography that is typically used in gas chromatography (GC) and high performance liquid chromatography (HPLC).
 The stationary phase in GC is a high boiling liquid bonded to solid surface and the mobile phase is a gas.
+In gas-liquid chromatography, analyte from the mobile gas phase equilibrates with the liquid phase.
+Molecules more soluble in the liquid phase will remain longer in the column, allowing for separation using partition equilibriums.